Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Compact tropical amoebas

-Degenerating families of complex structures have been studied from a variety of viewpoints.
+Degenerating families of K\"ahler structures have been studied from a variety of viewpoints.
 In this section we would like to briefly address aspects of the relation of the present work to some of those.

-The first link, is to the occurance of torus fibrations in mirror symmetry, following \cite{SYZ}.
-For $\gamma_s$ as in (\ref{cs}), with